 And, yet, with all the uproar about the rules and the laws and the morality and the children(!), there are more players in the league who have been arrested for drunk driving than there are players who have been suspended for using banned substances.
 Drunk drivers are also very hazardous to the health of children — well, the ones that aren’t quick.

 I’m not saying that players who used PEDs are righteous dudes or that they should just be allowed to do whatever they want.
 But there is a lot of money at stake in professional sports.
 The players are going to keep trying to get an edge over the competition with exercise, diets, supplements — anything and everything.
 If chewing on tire rubber or drinking Peruvian yak pee will make someone stronger or faster, players will try it.
 Amphetamines (and a slew of other stimulants) were recently added to the list of banned substances.
 And then, coincidentally, players suddenly had a significant spike in medical “exemptions” for treatment of their Attention Deficit Disorders – the “treatment” for which is Ritalin and Adderall.
 Both of these are stimulants.

-Marijuana is also “legal” if you follow the guidelines.
+Marijuana and other cannabis-based products like delta 8 gummies by fresh bros are also “legal” if you follow the guidelines.
 However, there are 20 medical marijuana shops within a five-minute drive from me.
 There’s a good chance that not everyone who has a “medical marijuana card” actually has a medical condition — unless you consider that “wanting to get high” is a medical condition.

 It is in everyone’s competitive nature to look for loopholes or shortcuts to help them win and, conversely, to try to eliminate loopholes and shortcuts that others are exploiting.
 Some baseball players have been accused of exploiting various loopholes in the league’s drug policy with PED use and, for various reasons, have lied about it when asked directly.